 Some steam cleaners have a microfiber pad attachment that absorbs the dirt into it.
 This attachment is commonly found in steam mops.
 You need to change it more often and keep an extra pad at hand if the first cloth gets dirty.
 You can also attach any towel or rag for cleaning.

-Best handheld and upholstery cleaners also come with microfiber cloth attachments that absorb the dirt.
+Best handheld cleaners also come with microfiber cloth attachments that absorb the dirt.

 To extract the dirt effectively, a different method is used that is called a hot water extractor.
 The term steam cleaning is also used for the hot extraction method; in actuality, it works on a different principle.

 In hot water extraction, the temperature is not as high as turning it into steam.
 And the method begins by spraying a cleaning solution on the carpet.
 After that, it is agitated by a counter-rotating brush (CRB).
 The brush type is chosen according to the material of the carpet.